ML4SE2022/group3/README.md

 **Please keep in mind that usage of the OpenAI API generally incurs a cost that will be billed to the account/organization tied to the supplied key**.

-Running `python code_generator.py -h` gives an overview of all available configuration options alongside their default values.
+Running `python3 code_generator.py -h` gives an overview of all available configuration options alongside their default values.

 As before, the `data` directory holds an output instance of running the generator on the manually curated data from [CoNaLa](https://conala-corpus.github.io/) (both train and test).
 Prompts were taken from the `intent_field` (another option would be `rewritten_intent`).
 The input data is also present under `resources/conala-corpus-v1.1`.